eXa-online/storybook-addon-jira/README.md

 ```

 ## Installation
-1. To add this addon to your storybook configuration, first run `yarn add storybook-jira-addon`.
+1. To add this addon to your storybook configuration, first run `yarn add @exa-online/storybook-jira-addon`.
 2. Then add it to the `addons` array in `main.js`:
     ```js
     addons: [